 |Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7 II|

 |Sony A77||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6500 lacks such a headphone port.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
+Both the A6500 and the A7R II have been discontinued, but can regularly be found used on eBay.
+The A7R II was replaced by the Sony Alpha A7R III, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A6500 or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha A6500:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.